April 20, 2026

 1. Doozy: best for Slack-native teams

-Doozy is the only onboarding platform on this list that runs the entire new hire experience inside Slack.
-There is no separate portal, no external login, and no app to download.
-Onboarding content arrives as messages, knowledge checks appear as interactive Slack blocks, buddy introductions are matched and scheduled automatically, and task checklists are tracked without leaving the channel.
+Doozy is the only platform on this list that runs the entire new hire experience inside Slack.
+No separate portal, no external login, no app to download.
+Content arrives as messages, knowledge checks appear as interactive Slack blocks, buddy introductions are matched and scheduled automatically, and task checklists are tracked in-channel.

-Tracks are the core of how Doozy delivers onboarding.
-You build a multi-week journey once — day-one welcome messages, week-one introductions, knowledge quizzes at day seven, a pulse survey at day thirty — and every new hire gets the full sequence automatically.
-HRIS triggers mean enrollment happens the moment a start date is confirmed in BambooHR, Workday, Rippling, Personio, or any of the 50+ supported systems via the HRIS integration.
+Tracks are the core.
+Build a multi-week journey once (day-one welcome, week-one introductions, day-seven quiz, day-thirty pulse survey) and every new hire gets the full sequence.
+HRIS triggers auto-enroll the moment a start date is confirmed in BambooHR, Workday, Rippling, Personio, or any of 50+ supported systems via the HRIS integration.

 Key features:

-- Tracks for automated multi-week onboarding journeys with drip-fed messages, tasks, quizzes, and surveys delivered on a schedule
+- Tracks for automated multi-week journeys with messages, tasks, quizzes, and surveys on a schedule

-- Smart introductions with automatic buddy matching by team, timezone, or location — calendar-synced so the intro actually gets booked
+- Smart introductions with automatic buddy matching by team, timezone, or location, calendar-synced

-- Graded quizzes to verify knowledge on company values, product fundamentals, compliance basics, or role-specific material
+- Graded quizzes to verify knowledge on company values, product fundamentals, or compliance basics

-- HRIS triggers that auto-enroll new hires based on start date, role, department, or location from 50+ HR systems
+- HRIS triggers that auto-enroll new hires from 50+ HR systems

-- Celebrations for work anniversaries and milestones, keeping recognition visible in channels
+- Celebrations for work anniversaries and milestones in channels

 Pricing is flat-rate from $199/month with no per-user fees.

-The Slack onboarding guide covers setup patterns and cadence planning in detail.
-For sales teams specifically, see: How to Onboard Sales Reps in Slack.
+The Slack onboarding guide covers setup patterns and cadence planning.
+For sales teams, see How to Onboard Sales Reps in Slack.
 Also: Designing the Ultimate Onboarding Journey.

-Best for: Office-based and remote teams on Slack who want automated onboarding with high completion rates, buddy matching, and knowledge verification — without adding another portal to manage.
+Best for: Office-based and remote teams on Slack who want automated onboarding with high completion rates, buddy matching, and knowledge verification.

 2. BambooHR: best for SMBs wanting HRIS and onboarding in one

-BambooHR bundles onboarding into a broader HR platform that includes applicant tracking, payroll, time tracking, and performance management.
-For small to mid-size companies that want a single vendor for HR and onboarding, the convenience is the main selling point.
-New hires get a portal with pre-boarding tasks, document signing, and a personal welcome page before their first day.
+BambooHR bundles onboarding into a broader HR platform with applicant tracking, payroll, time tracking, and performance management.
+For small to mid-size companies that want a single vendor for HR and onboarding, the convenience is the selling point.
+New hires get a portal with pre-boarding tasks, document signing, and a welcome page before day one.

 The onboarding module handles the administrative side well: e-signatures, tax forms, IT checklists, and custom task workflows.
-The new hire portal gives people a central place to find org charts, team directories, and company policies.
-It's weaker on the engagement side — content delivery is portal-based, so completion depends on new hires remembering to log in after day one.
+It's weaker on engagement.
+Content delivery is portal-based, so completion depends on new hires remembering to log in after day one.

 Key features: